sboerwinkle/bounce_brawl/README.txt

 ====LEVELCRAFT====

-I plan to have a separate readme for all the ins and outs of creating new levels, as this can be a rewarding experience for those who have the time and programming skill.
-It does require programming, but even the novice should be able to, if nothing else, make some pretty hilarious changes to the masses of the particles :)
+LevelCraftReadme.txt contains fairly detailed walkthroughs on level, task, and tool creation.
+This can be a rewarding experience for those who have the time and programming skill.
+It does require programming, but even the novice should be able to, if nothing else, make some pretty hilarious changes to the masses of the particles :) Know that it does require the ability to compile the game from source, which might be tricky on Windows.
+You've been warned.
+I should point out that I haven't tried this out on any actual people - While I did test all the code I describe, it's possible that I missed something or that I didn't explain an important point.
+This makes the next section all the more important.

 ====FEEDBACK/CONTRIBUTING====

 You may email questions, comments, fan mail, cute pictures of cats, intersting news articles, broken links, strangely ominous strings of characters, or anything else to sboerwinkle@gmail.com.
 If and when I cast this out to the internet, hearing even a "plunk" in reply would be rewarding.
+The world is frighteningly full of people.

 If you wish to contribute to the project...
 Gosh, I'm flattered!
 I know Github has a way to fork projects, but I've never looked into it.
 Unless I'm mistaken, you fork it and then I authorize a merge when you're done.
 Rest assured, I'll do my best to honor the effort anyone is willing to put into this thing, even if I have to create a mod system!
 Shoot me an email, I guess.